Meet with us to talk about your project!

 Compact, Connected Development

-• Increase the level of station area activity through greater density and/or intensity of land use on the site; OR Use an existing building in a way that brings more activity to the project site
+• Increase the number of people contributing to station area activity through greater building density and/or land use intensity on the site;

-• Provide uses that will diversify station area activity and better meet residents’ needs and/or provide greater access to services and amenities; Priority for projects with a focus on complementary uses and fostering human-centered experiences
+• Provide uses that will diversify the activities and amenities in the station area, better meet residents’ needs, and/or provide greater access to services and amenities; priority for projects implementing TOD design principles that support complementary uses, active transportation, and human-centered experiences

 • Generate greater transit ridership, a higher diversity of trip purposes viable via transit, and reduce the need to use and own a personal vehicle